easydiffusion/easydiffusion/Troubleshooting.md

 Also, if you are using WSL (Windows), please ensure you have the latest WSL kernel by running `wsl --shutdown` and then `wsl --update`.
 (Thanks [AndrWeisR](https://github.com/AndrWeisR))

+## ModuleNotFoundError: No module named 'gfpgan'
+If you have moved your installation to a different folder or drive: The name of the installation folder is stored in many configuration files and moving it is therefore not possible.
+You can either move your installation back to the old place, or delete it and re-install to the new location.

+If you have not moved your installation, please contact us on the [discord server](https://discord.com/invite/u9yhsFmEkB).

 # For support queries
 ## Entering a conda environment in an existing installation
 This will give you an activated conda environment in the terminal, so you can run commands and force-install any packages, if required.